Speak at the Largest Go Conference in the World!

 Time limit: 25 minutes

-Two Talks will be held in the Main Theatre between the Keynote Presentations on both August 28th and 29th.
-The audience of up to 1,800, will consist of Go programmers of all experience levels.
+Keynotes and Talks will be held in the Main Theatre June 23rd and 24th.
+The audience of up to 2,000, will consist of Go programmers of all experience levels.
 There will be no questions from the audience as part of your time allotment.
-We will select a total of four (4) Main Theatre Talk presenters.

 Time limit: 45 minutes

-Tutorial Sessions will be offered in three simultaneous tracks, three times per day, on August 28th and 29th.
-By virtue of their smaller size and self-selecting audience of no more than 500, Tutorial Sessions are ideal for interactive workshops, technical discussions, or teaching a specific skill or technique.
-You are welcome to include time for questions in your 45-minute time allotment or present for the full 45 minutes with no time for questions.
-We will select a total of eighteen (18) Tutorial Session presenters.
+Tutorial Sessions will be offered in three simultaneous tracks, three times per day, on June 23rd and 24th.
+By virtue of their smaller size and self-selecting audience of no more than 600, Tutorial Sessions are ideal for technical discussions or teaching a specific skill or technique.
+There will be no questions from the audience as part of your time allotment.